humz2k/fast-websocket-client/README.md

 ## Building
 > Make sure you init and update all the git submodules.

-Use the included CMakeLists.txt, or just point your compiler to the fastws headers, `ext/plf_nanotimer` and `ext/websocket-frame-utility/include`, Boost headers, OpenSSL headers, and link with OpenSSL.
+Use the included CMakeLists.txt, the single header version in `single_header/`, or just point your compiler to the fastws headers, `ext/plf_nanotimer` and `ext/websocket-frame-utility/include`, Boost headers, OpenSSL headers, and link with OpenSSL.

 ## Usage
 ### Client Types